Ex-CM Jayalalithaa’s former aide Sasikala calls for AIADMK merger before 2026 poll | Politics

 - India

-Ousted former AIADMK interim general secretary V K Sasikala on Monday appealed for a unification of AIADMK factions before next year's Assembly election.
+AIADMK faction leaders raised the pitch for a merger on former Chief Minister C N Annadurai's birth anniversary on Monday, while its general secretary Edappadi K Palaniswami took pride in the AIADMK for carrying Annadurai's legacy for 53 years ''not only in name, but also in policy, action, and political principle.''
+Ousted former AIADMK interim general secretary V K Sasikala appealed for a unification of AIADMK factions before next year's Assembly election.

-She said that party workers desired to see a united AIADMK and reiterated that electoral prospects of the party hinged upon its merger.
+Utilising the occasion, she said the party workers desired to see a united AIADMK and reiterated that electoral prospects of the party hinged upon its merger.

 To a question, she replied that unification should happen before the poll and not after it.